kevin18low/Project-Portfolio/README.md

 so complex, so I'm hoping to be able to make a working version of this classic game and also make some customizations to make it more interesting.

-**User stories**

-**Phase 1**
-- As a user, I want to be able to create a new player profile and add it to a list of all players
-- As a user, I want to be able to see a list of my high scores
-- As a user, I want to be able to pause the game so I can take a break and come back later
-- As a user, I want to customize my snake's colour scheme
-- As a user, I want to choose the size of the board tiles

-**Phase 2**
 - As a user, I want to have the choice to save my game so I can play again another time
 - As a user, I want to have the choice to load a saved game or start a new one